chatwoot/chatwoot/docs/development/project-setup/facebook-channel-setup.md

 ### Configuring the Environment Variables in Chatwoot

-configure the following chatwoot environment variables with the values you have obtained during the facebook app setup.
+Configure the following Chatwoot environment variables with the values you have obtained during the facebook app setup.

 ```bash
 FB_VERIFY_TOKEN=